junxit/us-congress-bills-116/metadata.md

 - 2020-01-15 — Measure laid before Senate by motion. (consideration: CR S220, S224-234)
 - 2020-01-15 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote.
 (CR S220)
 - 2020-01-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 406.
+- 2020-01-16 — Considered by Senate. (consideration: CR S256-261, S262-266)
+- 2020-01-16 — Message on Senate action sent to the House.
+- 2020-01-16 — Motion to waive all applicable budgetary discipline with respect to the measure agreed to in Senate by Yea-Nay Vote.
+78 - 21.
+Record Vote Number: 13.
+(CR S265)
+- 2020-01-16 — Passed Senate without amendment by Yea-Nay Vote.
+89 - 10.
+Record Vote Number: 14.
+- 2020-01-16 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+89 - 10.
+Record Vote Number: 14.
+- 2020-01-16 — Point of order that an emergency designation within the measure violates the CBA raised in Senate.
+- 2020-01-22 — Presented to President.
+- 2020-01-22 — Presented to President.
+- 2020-01-29 — Became Public Law No: 116-113.
+- 2020-01-29 — Became Public Law No: 116-113.
+- 2020-01-29 — Signed by President.
+- 2020-01-29 — Signed by President.
+- 2020-10-21 — By Senator Grassley from Committee on Finance filed written report.
+Report No. 116-283.
+Additional views filed.
+- 2020-10-21 — By Senator Grassley from Committee on Finance filed written report.
+Report No. 116-283.
+Additional views filed.